fuglede/youtrack-teams-notifications/README.md

 # YouTrack workflow for Microsoft Teams notifications

-This workflow makes sends notifications to a given Microsoft Teams channel whenever a YouTrack issue is changed.
+This workflow sends notifications to a given Microsoft Teams channel whenever a YouTrack issue is changed.

 ## Installation